Villagers send petition in fury at cuts to "vital" train services in Whitwell and Langwith

-Villagers send petition in fury at cuts to train services in Whitwell and Langwith
+Villagers send petition in fury at cuts to train services to Langwith

 Hundreds of train passengers have signed a petition calling for cuts to Robin Hood Line train services to be reversed.